-Figure 4-15: Ext Ref vs PTP Tab of the Video Timing & System Reference Instrument (IP 2110 Mode)
+Figure 4-29: Ext Ref vs PTP Tab of the Video Timing & System Reference Instrument (IP 2110 Boot Mode)

-The following table lists the options available with a standard core license in the Video Timing & System Reference Instrument submenu in IP ST 2110 Mode:
+The following table lists the configurable parameters available with a standard core license in the Video Timing & System Reference instrument options menu in IP ST 2110 boot mode:

-Table 4-13: Video Timing & System Reference Menu Options (2110 Mode)
+Table 4-18: Video Timing & System Reference Menu Options (IP 2110 Boot Mode)

-Item Options Description Ext Ref vs PTP Tab Opt ions System Reference Free Run PTP SFP E PTP SFP F System reference locking controls define the reference to which the unit and any signal it generates is locked.
-In IP 2110 mode, make sure that the system reference is stably locked to the same PTP source as the sending device.
+Item Options Description Ext Ref vs PTP Tab Option S System Reference Free Run PTP SFP E PTP SFP F System reference locking controls define the reference to which the unit and any signal it generates is locked.
+In IP 2110 boot mode, make sure that the system reference is stably locked to the same PTP source as the sending device.
 System reference lock status information is displayed in the upper-right corner of the instrument, and any error in the health state of the reference is displayed in red.
 Ext Ref Termination Enabled Disabled (Default) When enabled, adds an internal 75 ohm termination to the reference input to stabilize the system reference signal.
-Note: This termination may be disrupted during power cycles, boot mode change and upgrades.
-Media Latency Tab Opt ions Latency Meters Zoom Overview, E VID, E AUD 1, E AUD 2, E ANC, F VID, F AUD 1, F AUD 2, F ANC Select a specific timing meter to switch between overview and zoomed-in view.
+Note: This termination may be temporarily disrupted during power cycles, boot mode change and upgrades.
+Media Latency Tab Option s Latency Meters Zoom Overview, E VID, E AUD 1, E AUD 2, E ANC, F VID, F AUD 1, F AUD 2, F ANC Select a specific timing meter to switch between overview and zoomed-in view.
 Anchor time scale start in Overview mode Zero (0) or less, Any value Set the start point of the timescale when in Overview.
 Clear Min, Max values N/A Set the historical minimum and maximum values back to zero.